MANGANESE- manganese chloride injection, solution

 Manganese 0.1 mg/mL (Manganese Chloride Injection, USP) should only be used in conjunction with a pharmacy directed admixture program using aseptic technique in a laminar flow environment; it should be used promptly and in a single operation without any repeated penetrations.
 Solution contains no preservatives; discard unused portion immediately after admixture procedure is completed.

-Serum manganese levels can be measured periodically at the discretion of the investigator.
+Serum manganese levels can be measured periodically at the discretion of the healthcare provider.
 Because of the low serum concentration normally present, samples will usually be analyzed by a reference laboratory.

 Long-term animal studies to evaluate the carcinogenic potential of Manganese 0.1 mg/mL (Manganese Chloride Injection, USP) have not been performed, nor have studies been done to assess mutagenesis or impairment of fertility.